 Khalidha is a medical student at the University of Western Ontario and has a Master’s in Epidemiology from McGill University.
 Her hobbies including reading non-fiction, Taekwon-do, drinking double doubles, and travelling.

-Ferozan Nasiri is the Creative Director of AYEDI where she is responsible for creating creative content and materials in order to communicate the vision of the organization.
+Ferozan Nasiri is the Outreach Director of AYEDI where she is responsible for developing and maintain positive relations with community groups and stakeholders.
 She has been active in local and international communities.
 She was previously a mentor and project assistant for the First Generation Program at UTSC, has led after-school programs in Scarborough, and recently worked as a teacher in China for one year.
 Ferozan is involved in AYEDI because she believes that Afghan youth are capable of civic engagement and creating meaningful platforms.
 Ferozan is an MA Adult Education and Community Development student at OISE and is passionate about being involved in projects that focuses on centralizing narratives of communities in media and the arts.
 Her interests are photography, archery, traveling to different parts of the world (most recently, Japan!), visiting galleries and museums in different cities, and practicing personal and physical wellness.

 Zohal Mirza is the Internal Director of AYEDI where she is responsible for overseeing the logistical aspects of event planning and meetings, and making sure guidelines and procedures are being met.
 Zohal is an active member of AYEDI because she believes that youth in our communities should have a platform to become leaders.
 Zohal is a Dental Hygienist and is dedicated to improving the oral health of communities.
 Her hobbies include working out and reading.